rushemaa/capstone/README.md

 - [ ] In order to lay out the elements on the page I used use Grid and Flexbox.

 - [ ]I did not implement any functionality that requires JavaScript
-- [ ] I replicated the design as much as possible (e.g., font, colors, images, text, margins) using the info from the Figma templates.
-- [ ] I the usefulness of transitions and animations.
 - [ ]I implemented functionality that requires JavaScript.
 - [ ] I used basic JavaScript syntax.
 - [ ] I used JavaScript to manipulate DOM elements.